dotenv-org/dotenv-org.github.io/README.md

 GitHub Actions takes care of building the docs into the deploy.

-Make sure you run `npm run build` on the `/docs` project and push that to main before the CI here runs.
+Make sure you run `NODE_ENV='production' npm run build` on the `/docs` project and push that to main before the CI here runs.